 An excellent short history of Murphy College is provided by J. H. Sharp on the Sevier County Historical Society web page.
 The Old KnoxvilleBaseball website has three pages from the 1927 Smoky, the school yearbook.
 Otherwise, information comes from short entries in the Methodist yearbook or the Architecture.
+The basketball image (above) is from the Knoxville Sentinel.

 Murphy College opened in January 1892 as successor to Nancy Academy.
 Sponsored by the Methodist Episcopal Church, the new school was created for the purpose of “preparing students to become teachers.”
 It contained both collegiate and preparatory departments.
 In 1915 there were only 12 students in the collegiate department and 152 preparatory students.
 The course of study apparently was strongly liberal arts, containing “Latin, Greek, English, algebra, geometry, trigonometry, botany and psychology.”
 A Methodist school, it still allowed students to attend the church of their choice